nickaroot/TextureUI/README.md

 ### TextureSwiftSupport replacement

 Old versions of TextureSwiftSupport requires some strange analytics dependencies.
-That's why I prefer to implement DSL based on [OpenSwiftUI](https://github.com/Cosmo/OpenSwiftUI) technics One more improvement — Lazy node introspection, we need it to provide LayoutElement to Texture
+That's why I prefer to implement Texture DSL based on [OpenSwiftUI](https://github.com/Cosmo/OpenSwiftUI) technics One more improvement — Lazy node introspection, we need it to provide LayoutElement to Texture

 ## Production Ready